 It's important to note though, that the word 'Forest' in this context doesn't reflect the usual meaning of the word.
 In this case, 'Forest' was used to describe an area of land that had been 'afforested' (purchased under law) and designated as land to be used for royal privileges, ie hunting.

-The complete name, New Forest, is a direct translation from the Norman Nova Foresta.
+The name, New Forest, is a direct translation from the Norman Nova Foresta.

-An afforested area of land fell under very strict, and much hated, Forest Laws which strictly prohibited any interference by local peasants, or 'commoners', with the native animals of the area.
+All newly afforested areas of land within the country fell under very strict, and much hated, Forest Laws which strictly prohibited any interference by local peasants, or ‘commoners’, with the native animals of the area.